-- (1) Personal and corporate spiritual formation-growth in knowledge of God and of faith through personal formation and covenantal communities of prayer and mission so the student lives with integrity, enhances personal and emotional health (self-care), is empowered by the Gospel of Jesus Christ, and engages in prophetic interaction and evangelical witness in a diverse society. - (2) Knowing, understanding, and interpreting the theological tradition-developing as a theologian in the practice of ministry with attention to capacities for critical, reflective, faithful, and creative thinking and doing in ministry. - (3) Professional ministerial practice-developing as a leader and reflective practitioner in ministry, mission, and outreach.
+- a.)
+Personal and corporate spiritual formation-growth in knowledge of God and of faith through personal formation and covenantal communities of prayer and mission so the student lives with integrity, enhances personal and emotional health (self-care), is empowered by the Gospel of Jesus Christ, and engages in prophetic interaction and evangelical witness in a diverse society. - b.)
+Knowing, understanding, and interpreting the theological tradition-developing as a theologian in the practice of ministry with attention to capacities for critical, reflective, faithful, and creative thinking and doing in ministry. - c.)
+Knowing and understanding cultural contexts, including attention to cultural and social issues, to global awareness and engagement, and to the multifaith and multicultural nature of the societies in which students may serve. - d.)
+Professional ministerial practice-developing as a leader and reflective practitioner in ministry, mission, and outreach.

-ii) First Year Evaluation Conference for MDiv Program
+First Year Evaluation Conference for MDiv Program